imatiqul/criccard/README.md

 ###### Exact.CricCard.Domain

 > >It contains Core elements of the server side application.
-Here, Entities are implemented by using Entity Framework Code First, Logging is implemented by using Log4Net.
+Here, Entities are implemented by using Entity Framework Code First with SQL Server LocalDB, Logging is implemented by using Log4Net.

 ###### Exact.CricCard.Services